-Hungry I Chapbooks' Blessing (2009), includes an essay entitled "Kaddish in Literature."
+Hungry I Chapbooks' Blessings (2009), includes an essay entitled "Kaddish in Literature."

 Hungry I Chapbooks' translation of Franz Kafka's Josephine the Singer or The Nation of the Mice, trans.
-Karin Doeer, Barbara Galli and Gary Evans.
+Karin Doerr, Barbara Galli and Gary Evans.

 Hungry I Chapbooks' Shuln and Shulelach: Large and Small Synagogues in Montreal and Europe, by Sara Ferdman Tauben, 2008.

 Hungry I Chapbooks' Opening The Star: Three Responses to the New Translation of Franz Rosenzweig's The Star of Redemption, 2005.

 Areas of teaching and research interest include Jewish literature, Holocaust Studies, Canadian and American literature, Creative Writing, Biblical literature, Religion and literature, Yiddish, Jewish eastern Europe, memoir, Religion and music, and Religion and film.